ebube-anyanwu/alx-low_level_programming/0x12-singly_linked_lists/README.md

-# 0x10.
-C - Variadic functions
+# 0x12.
+C - Singly linked lists

 ### Learning Objectives
-- What are variadic functions
+- When and why using linked lists vs arrays
-- How to use va_start, va_arg and va_end macros
+- How to build and use linked lists
-- Why and how to use the const type qualifier.